-Pro tip: combine the most effective methods and continue to apply them for at least two weeks to make sure there are no more mice hiding in your apartment.
+Combine the most effective methods and continue to apply them for at least two weeks to make sure there are no more mice hiding in your apartment.
 Don’t forget to pay close attention to prevention to avoid reinfestation.

 In nature, mice usually eat grains, eventually insects.
-However, inside an apartment, they won’t refuse anything that’s sweet or fatty.
+However, inside an apartment, they won’t refuse anything sweet or fatty.

 In my experience, the most effective bait is peanut butter (only a tiny amount is enough).
 If you don’t have it at home you can try chocolate, soft cheese, bacon, and sunflower seed as well.
 There are attractant gels available in the stores but I’ve never tried them because I always get great results with the foods I mentioned earlier.

 Bleach diluted with water will help you to disinfect the contaminated areas in your apartment, but in itself, it won’t repel the mice once they’ve already moved in.

 Is it the landlord’s responsibility to control and solve a mouse problem?

 I’m not a lawyer, so I can’t give you legal advice but I’ve found a thorough answer on this site.